aartura/news-feed/README.md

 ## Used API
 https://newsdata.io/ - Best News API To Search, Collect, And Track Worldwide News, retrieves 10 news with a query ( 200 queries a day )

+To use API please add REACT_APP_API_KEY to your .env file.

 ## State Management tool
 https://jotai.org/ - Jotai takes an atomic approach to global React state management.